 Due to the competitive nature of the Pathways Undergraduate Researchers program, the following suggestions should be taken into consideration when preparing an application; however, adhering to these recommendations does not guarantee acceptance into the program.

-The application has two components — one that you complete and one that your references complete.
+The application has two online components — an applicant section that you complete and a separate online form that your references complete.
 We require two recommendations for your application to be considered.

-Once you complete your part of the application, we will send the recommendation form and instructions to your references via the email address you provide.
-Submit your section early so your references have time to complete/submit their form.
+Once you complete your part of the application, we will email a recommendation link to your references.
+Submit your section early so your references have time to complete their form.

 When requesting a recommendation:

-After you submit your portion of the application, your references will receive an email with instructions on how to download the recommendation form and submit it when they are finished.
+After you submit your portion of the application, your references will receive an email with a link to the recommendation form.